darrenaddy/1/content/Machine/heavy_duty_material_cart/index.md

 testimonialItem: false
 testimonialQuote: "Testimonial (in page Front Matter) Goes Here"
 testimonialAuthor: "Name of who said it (found in Front Matter) Goes Here"
-authorTitle: "Author's Title Goes in page Frontmatter"
+authorTitle: "Author's Title Goes in page Front Matter"
 draft: false
 ---

-### Description
+###### Description

-Triad’s Open Stringer Saw (OSS) was designed to increase productivity and cut a perfect stringer every time.
-The OSS is powered by two soft start motors and uses two 30”x 80 tooth carbide tipped blades.
-The OSS is PC controlled and has automatic indexing and cutting.
-An in-feed and out-feed roller conveyor comes as standard equipment with the unit.
+Updated design makes use of laser-cut parts to produce a lighter, easier to maneuver cart, without sacrificing it's weight-carrying capacity.

+Designed to support 4000 pounds, the material cart is ideal for use in mills and virtually all warehouse and manufacturing applications.
+Side stake pockets 50" apart allow for full bunk loading.

+Buy one or buy a few stacks of them (shipped stacked and banded on a dedicated skid).
+Once you use them, you'll wonder how you ever lived without them.

-###### Specifications*
+###### Features and Specifications*

-- Electrical Standard: 240 Vac, 3 PH, 60 AMPs

-- Air Requirements: 100 PSI, 2 CFM
+- 4000 lb. weight capacity
+- Large 6" and 12" phenolic center wheels allow for easy movement

-- Size: 36' L x 15'10" W
+- Dimensions: 14" H x 50" W x 60" L

-- Weight: 2700 lbs.

-- `Specifications subject to change without notice.`
+`*Specifications subject to change without notice.`

 ###### Capabilities